February 27, 2020 - May 14, 2020 Every Thursday 6:30pm - 8:30pm

-The City of Woodstock Citizens' Public Safety Academy occurs at least once a year and meets once a week for ten weeks in the evening from 6:30pm to 8:30pm at Chattahoochee Technical College, 8371 Main Street in Woodstock.
+The City of Woodstock Citizens' Public Safety Academy occurs at least once a year and meets once a week for eleven weeks in the evening from 6:30pm to 8:30pm at our city venues.

 The Citizens' Public Safety Academy is an important component of the Woodstock Police and Fire Department’s community oriented philosophy.
 Its purpose is to provide a forum whereby you can develop a basic understanding of how the police and fire departments are continually striving to better our city.

 During the twelve weeks of the Citizens' Public Safety Academy, various personnel will cover a variety of law enforcement and fire safety subjects.
 Through this experience, you will gain valuable knowledge of the how the Woodstock Police and Fire Departments operate within your community.

 Each Citizens' Public Safety Academy session covers a variety of subjects ranging from basic operations and each department's role in the community to discussions and demonstrations.
 The curriculum is as follows:

 Week 1: Welcome Night with Chief Moss and Chief Soumas